 Here at USA Fibroid Centers, we offer the gold standard in non-surgical treatment with a procedure called Uterine Fibroid Embolization (UFE).
 With the help of advanced ultrasound technology and minimally invasive techniques, we can stop the blood flow to your fibroids to shrink the growth and eliminate your symptoms.
 FDA-approved and highly successful, this outpatient procedure is outpatient and can be finished in as little as half an hour.

 Stop living and working with fibroid pain, and choose hope instead.
-Contact your closest USA Fibroid Centers location today by giving us a call 855-667-4247 or schedule your consultation online and start your journey.
+Contact your closest USA Fibroid Centers location today by giving us a call at 855-615-2555 or click below to schedule your consultation online and start your journey with us today.